mishiuss/MachineLearning-VisualEmotionRecogn/README.md

 Classification video by emotions with keypoints from landmarks and decriptors

 ## Audio Feature Classification
-Classification of audio files by emotions with features extracted with OpenSMILE lib
+Classification of .wav files by emotions with audio-features extracted with OpenSMILE lib